David Bramwell: The Haunted Moustache

 For the 2008 Brighton Fringe Festival, Bramwell created The Haunted Moustache, a one-man stage show in the storytelling tradition of Ken Campbell and Spalding Gray.
 It was directed by Nicola Haydn, who described it as "an affectionate tale of old Brighton from someone who was really there."
 Paul Levy, writing in Fringe Review, described The Haunted Moustache as "a piece of writing genius and a performance that doesn't always sit comfortably as either theatre or storytelling.
 However, it still manages to hold the audience in thrall."

 In 2011, The Haunted Moustache was dramatised for Radio 3's Between the Ears.
 It won a Sony Silver Award for best feature, and was followed by further Bramwell programmes, all produced by Sara Jane Hall.
 She described the making of The Haunted Moustache on a BBC blog: "When David Bramwell, presenter of The Haunted Moustache, first pulled out a box containing an unlikely inheritance – a small waxed moustache – I decided not to ask if it was real, or how much of his tale was true.
 Remarkably neither did anyone else.
 It was a game between us – don't ask, don't tell – and the final programme was a riddle for the listener – soothed by David's haunting music."

 In 2016, Bramwell published The Haunted Moustache as a book, "part memoir, essay and scrapbook (which) pays tribute to some of the town's countercultural heroes, past and present."
 Laura Lockington reviewed the book in the Brighton and Hove Independent: "Bramwell takes us on a roller coaster ride of discovery, from deep Doncaster, to outlandish Brighton in the 1990s....I expected this book to be funny (and it is) and full of quirky stories and facts (it really, really is) but I hadn't expected to feel the full ache of nostalgia for a city that has all but disappeared."

+A film version of The Haunted Moustache, directed by Stewart Armstrong, was released in 2025.
+It had its premiere at the Brighton Cinecity Festival in November.